TheSocietyOfCoders/tsoc-projects/task-set-1/README.md

 #### Naive Autocompletion

-This task can be done in any language of your choice.
+This task can be done in any language of your choice. **Avoid using in-built functions for tasks such as sorting, finding etc.**

 For this task, you are given two text files - words.txt and words_with_counts.txt